alamide/alamide.github.io/docs/_cs/char-code.md

 type to hold a single rune is int32`, and that’s what Go uses; it has the synonym rune for precisely this purpose.

 >`We could represent a sequence of runes as a sequence of int32 values.
-In this represent ation, which is calle d UTF-32 or UCS-4, the encoding of each Unicode code point has the same size, 32 bits.
+In this representation, which is called UTF-32 or UCS-4, the encoding of each Unicode code point has the same size, 32 bits.
 This is simple and uniform, but it uses much more space than necessary since most computer-readable text is in ASCII, which requires only 8bits or 1 byte per character.
 All the characters in widespread use still number fewer than 65,536, which would fit in 16 bits.
 Can